 The real motive behind all the killing is more than just impaired thinking–it’s loneliness.
 In the end, no one stands.
 But the tragedy is not the cycle of destruction, it’s actually the inability to view the world harmoniously, which is probably why 2B and 9S wear blindfolds.
 They exist to take orders without comprehending their actions.

 I won’t go any further into details about the game’s concept because I am beginning to develop my own theory, which is probably not what the game intended.
 I do just want to mention my overall experience with the game is good, but it is not one of my favorites.
 I like the first installment more partly due to nostalgia.
-Even though, I did not enjoyed the game as much, the game made me want to play Ikaruga, which has been sitting in my backlog of games to play.
+Even though I did not enjoy the game as much, the game made me want to play Ikaruga, which has been sitting in my backlog of games to play.

-Well that is it for now.
+Well, that is it for now.
 Thanks for reading guys.
 Until next time, take care!

 Think I will play Fragile Dreams: Farewell Ruins of the Moon next to clear my backlog before I jump into a new game.
 My backlog began to grow back in 2010-2011 when I started playing co-op/multiplayer games.
 It is time to seriously tackle the single-player games list!